SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 ## thesis

+Although the first world war was \"indeed a victory for democracy,\"

 ## the victors of the first world war were not true democracies

 ## the aftermath of the first world war was not democratic

+## sources

+### Palmer et al. A History of the Modern World, 9th Edition.